jensljungblad/elemental_components/README.md

 ### Attributes

 There are two ways of passing data to components: attributes and elements.
-Attributes are useful for data such as ids, modifiers and data structures, such as models.
+Attributes are useful for data such as ids, modifiers and data structures (models etc).
 Elements are useful when you need to inject HTML into components.

 Let's define some attributes for the component we just created: